 The most ambitious project I have partaken in is SyncroChromia, a rhythm first-person shooting game in which the player must shoot differently colored enemies with the correct colored bullets to the beat of a song.
-It was developed by a team of 13 other game developers along with myself, and I was part of the design team.
+It was developed by a team of 13 other game developers along with myself over the course of two semesters, and I was part of the design team.
 My responsibilities included contributing to the development of documentation, designing systems and mechanics, and most prominently level design, among other occasional tasks.
 I designed the first and fourth levels of the game.
 The first level is pictured above.
 It's a vibrant forest, full of hills and mystical trees and foliage.
 Landmarks include a fallen tree that nearly blocks the player's path forward, a large lake overlooking a cliffside, and a massive tree in the level's largest chamber.
+This project greatly expanded both my design capabilities as well as my communication skills and coordination with teammates.
+The game can be downloaded for free on Steam!

 16thfate.com